Learning-based Multiuser Beamforming for Holographic MIMO~Systems: Abstract

 \section{Abstract}

-Holographic multiple-input multiple-output (HMIMO) is a potential technique for improving spectral efficiency (SE) while maintaining low hardware cost and power consumption.
-Although conventional alternating optimization (AO) methods are widely adopted for optimizing the digital and holographic beamformers, their high computational complexity hinders real-time deployment.
-Deep learning provides an alternative with low inference latency, where graph neural networks (GNNs) have attracted considerable attention due to their ability to exploit permutation equivariance (PE) properties.
-In HMIMO systems, the optimal beamforming policy exhibits PE properties across multiple dimensions, which can be leveraged by GNNs.
-However, designing a single GNN to exploit the PE properties in all dimensions results in large model sizes and substantial training complexity.
-To address this issue, we first transform the beamforming optimization problem to optimize an equivalent beamformer and the holographic beamformer.
-Then, we propose a novel network architecture consisting of a gradient-based graph neural network (GGNN) followed by two projection modules, which first learns the equivalent beamformer and holographic beamformer and subsequently recovers the digital beamformer from the equivalent beamformer.
-Simulation results demonstrate that the proposed method achieves higher SE with reduced inference latency than the AO baseline and exhibits superior generalization performance compared with existing learning-based approaches.
+Holographic multiple-input multiple-output (HMIMO) can improve spectral efficiency (SE) with low hardware cost, but conventional alternating optimization (AO) methods for jointly optimizing digital and holographic beamformers are computationally expensive.
+Learning-based beamforming offers a low-complexity alternative, and graph neural networks (GNNs) are particularly attractive because they can exploit permutation equivariance (PE).
+The optimal HMIMO beamforming policy exhibits PE properties across multiple dimensions.
+Existing methods either use high-dimensional GNNs, increasing model size and training complexity, or exploit only partial PE properties, leading to performance degradation.
+To address this issue, we reformulate the problem by learning an equivalent beamformer that removes the RF-chain dimension from the network output while preserving the PE property of the original problem.
+The reformulation introduces a nontrivial column-space constraint because the equivalent beamformer must be representable by the phase-pattern matrix.
+We then develop a cascaded architecture consisting of a gradient-based graph neural network (GGNN) and two projection modules.
+The GGNN jointly learns the holographic and equivalent beamformers using update equations motivated by their coupled gradient structures, while the projection modules recover the digital beamformer and enforce the column-space and transmit-power constraints.
+Simulation results show that the proposed method achieves higher SE with lower inference latency than the AO baseline and exhibits better generalization than existing learning-based baselines.